otavioolsilva/otavioolsilva.github.io/_posts/2024-04-09-setting-up-an-environment-to-contribute-to-the-kernel.md

 title: Setting up an environment to contribute to the Kernel
 date: 2024-04-09 15:30:00 -0300
 categories: [Experiences with FLOSS, starting]
-tags: [FLOSS, setup, kernel, linux]
+tags: [FLOSS, setup, kernel, linux, MAC0470]
 ---

 Before start contributing to any project, we must configure our workspace.
 That's what this post is about!
 Here I relate my experience setting up my development environment to be able to contribute to the Linux Kernel, following some [FLUSP ("FLOSS at USP")](https://flusp.ime.usp.br/) tutorials.
 After all, what better project to start contributing to FLOSS than the Kernel? :)

 ## Creating Virtual Machines

 In the [first tutorial](https://flusp.ime.usp.br/kernel/qemu-libvirt-setup/), I created a virtual machine using QEMU and libvirt, so I could test my Linux Kernel without destroying my own machine in the process.
 First, we need an operational system: I chose to work with Debian 12 for the arm64 architecture, following suggestions from the tutorial.
 I had some trouble dealing with the disk resize, but some classmates helped me and everything went alright.
-So, with the image in hands, I setted up libvirt and the ssh connection with no more troubles (sshd in the VM gave me some problems but reconfiguring it with dpkg-reconfigure was enough to get it working).
+So, with the image in hands, I setted up libvirt and the ssh connection with no more troubles (sshd in the VM gave me some problems but reconfiguring it with `dpkg-reconfigure` was enough to get it working).
 Libvirt looks like a great way to deal with VMs, with intuitive commands, and the possibility provided by QEMU to extract the kernel from the image and working with a external kernel sounds great too!

 ## The first Linux Kernel build